 Make sure you have an extra sweater or jacket with you and even gloves and a scarf in the winter.
 And don’t forget sunglasses, it’s usually very sunny up there!

-You can reach Montserrat with the cable car or zipper train.
-If you want to do both, go up with the cable car and down with the zipper train (you’ll have to buy two single tickets).
+You can reach Montserrat with the Cable Car or Cog-Wheel Train.
+If you want to do both, go up with the cable car and down with the zip train (you’ll have to buy two single tickets).

 Hiking on Montserrat